-Pursuant to subsection 7A-38.4A(k) and subsection 7A-38.4A(o) of the General Statutes of North Carolina, the Court hereby amends Rules 2, 4, 6, 7, and 8 of the Rules for Settlement Procedures in District Court Family Financial Cases.
+Pursuant to subsection 7A-38.4A(k) and subsection 7A-38.4A(o) of the General Statutes of North Carolina, the Court hereby amends the Rules for Settlement Procedures in District Court Family Financial Cases.
+This order affects Rules 2, 7, and 8.